S-01422

 Enforcement Authority

 Attorney General enforcement.
-The AG may bring an action or special proceeding upon complaint or otherwise when it appears that any person has engaged in or is about to engage in unlawful acts under this article.
-The AG has rulemaking authority, subpoena power, and investigatory authority.
-No private right of action is created.
-Six-year statute of limitations from the date the AG became aware of the violation.
+The Attorney General may bring an action or special proceeding upon complaint or otherwise whenever it appears that any person has engaged in or is about to engage in unlawful acts under this article.
+The Attorney General has rulemaking authority, subpoena power, and may compel compliance through the Supreme Court.
+Six-year statute of limitations from the date the Attorney General became aware of the violation.
+No private right of action.

 Penalties

 Civil penalties of up to $20,000 per violation.
-Each instance of unlawful processing is a separate violation; unlawful processing of the personal data of more than one consumer counts as a separate violation as to each consumer; each provision violated counts as a separate violation.
-The AG may also obtain injunctive relief (including preliminary relief), restitution of moneys or property obtained by the violation, disgorgement of profits obtained by the violation, and any other relief the court deems proper.
-Failure to comply with an AG subpoena may result in an additional civil penalty of up to $1,000 per day of noncompliance.
-Court must consider nature and seriousness of misconduct, number of violations, persistence, duration, willfulness, and financial condition when assessing penalties.
+Each instance of unlawful processing counts as a separate violation; unlawful processing of multiple consumers' data counts as a separate violation per consumer; each provision violated counts as a separate violation.
+The Attorney General may also obtain injunctive relief, restitution of moneys or property obtained by violation, disgorgement of profits obtained by violation, and any other relief the court deems proper including preliminary relief.
+Failure to comply with an Attorney General subpoena may result in an additional civil penalty of up to $1,000 per day of noncompliance.

 Who Is Covered